Nathan-Wall/Spawn/README.md

 Using `beget` as a Generic Function
 ------------------------------------

-`beget` is generic and can be used on any object, not just spawns.
+`beget` is generic and can be used on any object, not just units.

 	var Person = {
 		getName: function() {